 Carry out a practical investigation in a biological context.
 Focus on one animal species and investigate aspects of its ecological niche and its behaviour in response to abiotic and biotic factors.
 Design and carry out individual student investigations.
 Under guidance, students do practical work and data collection to meet needs of NCEA.
 Includes support with reference materials and bioethics.
 3 days (approx 19 hrs).
 Approx $58 per student (GST excl.)

 Download full information about the Small Animal Study programme (PDF file, 155 KB)

 Secondary Science Extension and Enrichment Programmes

-Perfect for Accelerated or GATE classes.
-Yr 9 & 10 (1-3 days) - “Making Sense of the Marine World Aids Survival and Enriches Lives”.
+Perfect for Accelerated or Science Extension classes.
+Year 9 & 10 (1-3 days) - “Making Sense of the Marine World Aids Survival and Enriches Lives”.
 These programmes explore the human senses in relation to the marine world and the senses of marine creatures in relation to responses and survival.
 The multi-day programme includes practical investigations where teams delve into the idea of bio-indicators, mentoring and work on communication and critique in science.
 1-3 days. $4.50 per student per hour (GST excl.)
 PLUS $2 per student (GST excl.) for dissection.